oxnr/awesome-notes/Business/Principles.md

 - Make it stupid simple for all linear thinkers
 - Show me the shiny egg in the box that is going to change the game
 - Always drive flywhell

+## Reasons for Failure

+- Pain not severe
+- Costs of solving problem not high